Campbell's theorem (probability): Applications: Random sums

 Campbell's theorem for general point processes gives a method for calculating the expectation of a function of a point (of a point process) summed over all the points in the point process.
 These random sums over point processes have applications in many areas where they are used as mathematical models.

 Shot noise

 Campbell originally studied a problem of random sums motivated by understanding thermionic noise in valves, which is also known as shot-noise.
 Consequently, the study of random sums of functions over point processes is known as shot noise in probability and, particularly, point process theory.

 Interference in wireless networks

 In wireless network communication, when a transmitter is trying to send a signal to a receiver, all the other transmitters in the network can be considered as interference, which poses a similar problem as noise does in traditional wired telecommunication networks in terms of the ability to send data based on information theory.
 If the positioning of the interfering transmitters are assumed to form some point process, then shot noise can be used to model the sum of their interfering signals, which has led to stochastic geometry models of wireless networks.

+Neuroscience

+The total input in neurons is the sum of many synaptic inputs with similar time courses.
+When the inputs are modeled as independent Poisson point process, the mean current and its variance are given by Campbell theorem.